ufmedia/DokPress/README.md

 A complete [Docker Compose](https://docs.docker.com/compose/) local development environment for WordPress.

-Once you're got [Docker](https://www.docker.com/get-started) installed on your local machine, clone this repo, remove the remote "git remote remove origin" and use the command:
+Once you've got [Docker](https://www.docker.com/get-started) installed on your local machine, clone this repo, remove the remote "git remote remove origin" and use the command:

 ```
 docker compose up